neg4n/tr/README.md

-# trickster
+# tr (trickster)
 linux memory hacking library

-To start using trickster, clone this repository
+To start using tr, clone this repository
-and embed `trickster.hpp` in source code of
+and embed `tr.hpp` in source code of
 your application or use this repository as
 [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)